Nature–culture divide: The Role of Science

-On the other hand, transmitted culture can be used to bridge the gap between the two even more, for it uses a trial and error based approach that shows how humans are constantly learning, and that they use social learning to influence individual choices.
-This is seen best about how the more superficial aspects of culture still are intertwined with nature and genetic variation.
+Transmitted culture can also be used to bridge the gap between the two even more, because it uses a trial and error based approach that shows how humans are constantly learning, and that they use social learning to influence individual choices.
+This is seen best in how the more superficial aspects of culture still are intertwined with nature and genetic variation.
 For example, there are beauty standards intertwined into the culture because they are associated with better survival rates, yet they also serve personal interests which allows for individual breeding pairs to understand how they fit into society.
-Additionally, cultural lags dissolve because it is not sustainable for reproduction, and cultural norms that benefit biology continue to persevere.
 By learning from each other, nature becomes more intertwined with culture since they reinforce each other.

-Since nature and culture are now viewed as more intertwined than ever before, which makes the divide between the two seems obsolete.
-Similarly, the social scientists have been reluctant to use biological explanations as explanations for cultural divisions because it is difficult to construct what "biological" explanations entail.
-According to social scientists like Emile Durkheim, anthropologists and especially sociologists have tended to characterize biological explanations in only a physiological and cognitive sense within individuals, not in a group setting.
-On the other hand, there is a heavier focus on the social determinism as seen in human behavior instead.
-Furthermore, even as divide between nature and culture has been narrowed there is a reluctance to define biological determinism on a large scale.
+Sandra Harding critiqued dominant science as "posit[ing] as necessary, and/or as facts, a set of dualisms—culture vs. nature; rational mind vs. prerational body and irrational emotions and values; objectivity vs. subjectivity; public vs. private—and then links men and masculinity to the former and women and femininity to the latter in each dichotomy".
+Instead, they argue for a more holistic approach to knowledge-seeking which recognizes that every attempt at objectivity is bound up in the social, historical, and political subjectivity of the knowledge producer.

 Real-World Examples

 National Parks

 There is a historical belief that wilderness must not only be tamed to be protected but that humans also need to be outside of it.
-In fact, there have been instances where the removal of people from an area have actually increased illegal activities and negative environmental effects.
+In fact, there have been instances where the removal of people from an area has actually increased illegal activities and negative environmental effects.
 National parks may not be particularly known as places of increased violence, but they do perpetuate the idea of humans being removed from nature to protect it.
 They also create a symbol of power for humans over nature, as these sites have become tourist attractions.
-Ecotourism, even with eco practices in effect, still represents a commodification of nature.
+Ecotourism, even with environmentally friendly practices in effect, still represents a commodification of nature.

-Another example can be seen in “the great frontier.”
+Another example can be seen in "the great frontier."
 The American frontier became the nation's most sacred myth of origin.
 Yet the lands protected as monuments to the American past were constructed as pristine and uninhabited by removing the people that lived and survived on those lands.
 Some authors have come to describe this type of conservation as conservation-far, where humans and nature are kept separate.
 The other end of the conservation spectrum then, would be conservation-near, which would mimic native ecological practices of humans integrated into the care of nature.